 Honorary Member: any person proposed and seconded by two ordinary members and approved by members at an annual general meeting.
 Honorary members do not have voting rights, nor can they be members of a committee.

 Life Member: any person who has given outstanding service to the club for a period not less than ten years.
 Any current financial member may nominate, in writing to the Secretary, a candidate for membership.
 Nominations should include the members’ reasons for putting forward the candidate for life membership.
 This should be decided under the discretion of the current general committee, with a vote of at least 80% of current committee members.
 Life member shall be entitled to the equal rights and entitlements of any ordinary member of the Club.

+Community Member: any person aged 18 and over from the local community who has an active interest in Curdnatta Recreation Park.
+Community Members shall be eligible to vote on matters before the Curdnatta Recreation Park Sub-Committee.

 Subscriptions